Donaldson Company - Consensus Indicates Potential 19.9% Upside

-Donaldson Company with ticker code (DCI) have now 4 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 73 and 55 and has a mean target at 63.
-Given that the stocks previous close was at 52.55 this now indicates there is a potential upside of 19.9%.
-The day 50 moving average is 54.35 while the 200 day moving average is 59.95.
-The company has a market cap of $6,537m.
+Donaldson Company with ticker code (DCI) now have 4 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 73 and 55 calculating the mean target price we have 63.
+Given that the stocks previous close was at 52.55 this would imply there is a potential upside of 19.9%.
+The day 50 moving average is 53.68 and the 200 moving average now moves to 59.7.
+The market capitalisation for the company is $6,494m.
 Find out more information at: https://www.donaldson.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.